|Previous Story: Underworld||Next Story: The Ribos Operation|

 Location filming then began at Beachfields Quarry in Redhill, Surrey for the scenes in Outer Gallifrey.
 Recording there started on November 14th and continued into the next day, when the venue shifted to nearby St Anne's Hospital, which was now owned by the BBC and used for television productions.
 This meant that certain sets -- such as the TARDIS console room -- could be transported to and erected at St Anne's, essentially providing The Invasion Of Time with extra studio days.
 Shooting at the hospital occupied the remainder of November 15th through to the 17th, and dealt with sequences in the TARDIS and its various inner rooms and corridors, plus the Panopticon control room.
 Some of the material completed on the 16th was recorded on OB videotape to make effects work easier.

-The venue next shifted to the basement of the British Oxygen Building in London, for the scenes in and around the TARDIS “bathroom”.
+The venue next shifted to the basement of the British Oxygen Building in London, for the scenes in and around the TARDIS “bathroom” on November 18th.
 After a fortnight's rest, work resumed with ten further days at St Anne's, spanning December 5th to 9th and 12th to 16th; OB recording was now used throughout.
 Work on these days covered the remaining TARDIS scenes, as well as those in the Time Lord Citadel -- the Offices of the President, Chancellor and Castellan, plus Space Traffic Control.
 As with Underworld, The Invasion Of Time was also allocated gallery-only days to finish the effects work and other post-production requirements.
 This would now become the norm for Doctor Who in future seasons.

 December 16th marked both the end of Doctor Who's fifteenth recording block and the conclusion of Louise Jameson's tenure on the programme.
 She would go on to star in numerous stage and television productions, including The Omega Factor, Tenko, Bergerac and EastEnders, and would also develop a career teaching drama.
 Jameson returned to Doctor Who for the thirtieth-anniversary charity special Dimensions In Time in 1993.
 She also reprised the character for several audio dramas from Big Finish Productions, beginning with Zagreus in 2003 and encompassing the long-running Gallifrey series.
 Jameson's final regular Doctor Who episode, part six of The Invasion Of Time, brought the sometimes tumultuous Season Fifteen to a close on March 11th, 1978.